scaleoutsean/eseries-perf-analyzer/kubernetes/samples/README.md

 As you can see there's no `EXTERNAL-IP` which means InfluxDB is not exposed to LAN or the Internet.
 This is fine if the rest of containers will run in the `epa` namespace.

-If you need to use InfluxDB from outside of Kubernetes (if either Grafana, or collector, or dbmanager will run externally), [add `EXTERNAL-IP`](https://kubernetes.io/docs/tutorials/stateless-application/expose-external-ip-address/) depending on your environment.
+If you need to use InfluxDB from outside of Kubernetes (if either Grafana, or collector will run externally), [add `EXTERNAL-IP`](https://kubernetes.io/docs/tutorials/stateless-application/expose-external-ip-address/) depending on your environment.

 ## Grafana v8